my-telegram-bots/Pixiv_bot/docs/readme.md

 Support multiple links in one message, just send all to me!

 ### inline mode
-bot supports telegram's inline usage, click the share button or `@pixiv_bot` in the chat.
+bot supports telegram's inline usage, click the share button or `@Pixiv_bot` in the chat.
 At the moment, inline only has the function of daily illusts and id, there is no search function yet.

 ## Advanced Usage